Information stored by your content, like publication date or author name, which is sometimes displayed on the content itself.

-Adding metadata gives your content more context and helps visitors use your site more effectively.
-For example, blog posts can display metadata elements such as author names, categories, and tags.
-Many elements are clickable.
+Metadata gives your content more context and helps visitors use your site more effectively.
+For example, blog posts can display metadata such as author names, categories, and tags.
+Many types of metadata are clickable.
 For example, clicking on an author name takes you to a filtered page of posts by that author.

-This guide provides an overview of metadata used in Squarespace and explains how to customize it throughout your site.
+This guide provides an overview of metadata used in Squarespace.

 Types of metadata

-The following metadata elements can display on these collection pages depending on your template and style options:
+The following metadata can display on these collection pages depending on your site's settings:

-- Products Pages - Tags, categories, Share link or buttons
+- Store pages - Tags, categories, share link or buttons

 Display options and styling

 Every template has its own style tweaks and options.
-Explore your Style Editor to see which tweaks affect your metadata.
-A good word to look for is Meta.
-There may also be specific tweaks for certain elements, like author name, date, and Share buttons.
+Explore your style options to see which tweaks affect your metadata.
+Tweaks often include Meta.
+There may also be specific tweaks for certain types of metadata, like author name, date, and share buttons.

-Not all templates display all metadata elements.
+Not all templates display all types of metadata.
 For example, blog post author names are always hidden in these templates:

 Visit our template guides for more details about your template’s style options.

-As an alternative to how your template’s collection pages display metadata, you can use a Summary Block on a Regular Page.
+As an alternative to how your collection pages displays metadata, you can use a summary block on a layout page.

-Summary Blocks present your content, like blog posts, in magazine-style layouts.
-You can choose up to two metadata elements with each item.
+Summary blocks present your content, like blog posts, in magazine-style layouts.
+You can choose up to two types of metadata with each item.
 You can also create filters for categories and tags.